cwhelan/cloudbreak/README.md

 command to run the jar file to ensure that the necessary Hadoop dependencies are available to Cloudbreak.

+To invoke any Cloudbreak command, use a command line in this format:

+`hadoop cloudbreak-${project.version}.jar [options] [command] [command options]`

+Where `command` is the name of the command, `command options` are the arguments specific to that command, and `options` are general options, including options for how to run Hadoop jobs.
+For example, if you'd like to specify 50 reduce tasks for one of your commands, pass in `-Dmapred.reduce.tasks=50` as one of the general options.

-Each command is detailed below; you can view usage information by typing 'hadoop jar cloudbreak-${project.version}.jar' without any additional parameters:
+Each command is detailed below and its options are listed below.
+You can view this information by typing 'hadoop jar cloudbreak-${project.version}.jar' without any additional parameters.